vigneshavm/Interview-questions/JS Q.md

 These are all web storage mechanisms, but they have different lifespans and uses:

+- **Cookies**
-- **Cookies**: Data stored in cookies is sent to the server with every HTTP request.
-Cookies have an expiration date and can be set with a specific domain, path, and security attributes.
-They are limited to 4KB of data.
+  - Data stored in cookies is sent to the server with every HTTP request.
+  - Cookies have an expiration date and can be set with a specific domain, path, and security attributes.
+  - They are limited to 4KB of data.

   **Use case**: Storing authentication tokens, tracking sessions.